catgirlfighter/nekopaw/README.md

+# No further updates
+Oops, I guess, it just happened.
+It become hard for me to support this utility any longer.
+It was very a long road, but in the end, I should be honest with my self: I'm not interested in downloading pictures any more, and it gets harder for me to come back to this project with each time.
+I'm sorry if it disappoints whoever still uses it!

 # About Nekopaw Grabber

 Former name is Graber 2 "Nekopaw"

 It's Win32 utility with a visual interface for saving images from any galleries (like standart *booru, devintart, pixiv and other).
 Program based on script-files with algorithms to access needed resources.